iOS Developer Switching to Flutter: What I Wish I Knew Sooner

 - You catch layout issues immediately

-- You stay in flow state longer
+- You stay in flow longer

 Surprise #5: Platform Channels Are Straightforward